VedranBiH/aws-lambda-zombie-workshop/README.md

 * Your application now has the configuration it needs to interact with Cognito.

 15\.
-Navigate back to CloudFormation and find the Chat Room URL (MyChatRoomURL) in the Outputs tab of your CloudFormation stack.
+Navigate back to CloudFormation and find the Chat Room URL (MyChatRoomURL) in the Outputs tab of your CloudFormation stack or copy the URL from the text editor you may have copied it to.
 Click it to open the chat application in a new browser window.

 * If you already had the application opened in your browser, please refresh the page so that the new constants.js loads with the app.